 I can’t think of anything better than being able to dig your own hot springs right next to the ocean.
 This place is great when it’s cold and stormy outside, you can watch the waves crash into the rocks while relaxing in your very own hot pool.

-This walk follows historic railway remains, across bridges and though pitch black rail tunnels used for gold mining, eventually opening up alongside with Ohinemuri River.
+This walk follows historic railway remains, across bridges and through pitch black rail tunnels used for gold mining, eventually opening up alongside with Ohinemuri River.
 Bring a torch if you’re afraid of the dark.

 You can view the full album here.